TaikiSan21/PAMpal/docs/README.md

 - [Common error messages][errors] A (probably incomplete) list of some warning and error messages you might encounter, why they are happening, and what to do about them
-- [Currently in development][testavg] See what is currently in development, as well as some possible future ideas that we hope to get to
+- [Currently in development][in-development] See what is currently in development, as well as some possible future ideas that we hope to get to

 ## Contact